Changing data from a plug-in

 Untracked mutations, which users cannot undo, and which you start by calling

-object, which provides a more restricted set of chart mutation operations (specifically, chart record selection, and chart view position and zoom level).The operations in an untracked mutation take place without creating an entry in the application undo stack.
+IUntrackedMutationsobject, which provides a more restricted set of chart mutation operations.
+You can use an untracked mutation to change chart selection, chart view position and zoom level, and some other visual aspects of entities and links on the chart.The operations in an untracked mutation take place without creating an entry in the application undo stack.

 If your command only affects selection or the view of the chart, then consider implementing it with untracked mutations.
 For all other commands, use tracked mutations.